KiwiRail

+KiwiRail Limited was created in 2008 when bought by the Crown from previous owners Toll NZ, and is a wholly owned subsidiary of KiwiRail, which was created in 2012.

 History

 Background

-Prior to the establishment of KiwiRail, rail transport in New Zealand has been under both public and private ownership.
+Prior to the establishment of KiwiRail, rail transport in New Zealand had been under both public and private ownership.
 Government operators included the Public Works Department (1873–1880), New Zealand Railways Department (1880–1982), and the New Zealand Railways Corporation (1982–1990).
 New Zealand Rail Limited was split off from the Railways Corporation (which continued to own the land beneath the rail network) in 1990, privatised in 1993 and then renamed in October 1995 to Tranz Rail.
-In May 2004 Tranz Rail's rail, ferry and trucking operations were acquired by Toll Holdings and renamed Toll NZ, with the central government buying back the rail network outside of Auckland for $1 (the Auckland metro rail network had already been purchased by the government in 2001).
+In May 2004 Tranz Rail's rail, ferry and trucking operations were acquired by Toll Holdings and renamed Toll NZ, with the central government buying back the rail network outside of Auckland for $1 (the Auckland metro rail network had already been purchased by the government in 2001) on 1 July 2004.
 The rail network then came under the New Zealand Railways Corporation (trading as ONTRACK).
 As part of this acquisition, Toll agreed to pay ONTRACK "Track Access Charges" (TACs) in exchange for exclusive network access for 66 years, subject to a "use it or lose it" clause: if freight and passenger volumes fell below the 2002-2004 average for three or more years, Toll would lose its exclusive access to another operator.
 The agreement set a base track access fee but left future track access fees open to negotiation between ONTRACK and Toll.
 After several years of negotiations, the two parties could not come to an agreement on the amount that Toll should pay.